 September 17, 2019 - by Seth Trachtman

-Jimmy Garoppolo and the 49ers are off to a hot start in 2019 (Photo by Roy K. Miller/Icon Sportswire)
+Jimmy Garoppolo and the San Francisco 49ers can finish anywhere from the No. 1 seed to the No. 6 seed in the NFC (Photo by Roy K. Miller/Icon Sportswire)

 In this post we highlight our biggest NFL Week 3 rankings and predictions changes, after a week that featured big wins by San Francisco, Indianapolis, and Dallas.

 Here are the biggest increases in team predictive rating heading into Week 3.
 Our predictive ratings are measured in points, with a 0.0 rating equivalent to a “perfectly average” team on a neutral field: